 Are you looking for elopement ceremony ideas?

 The beauty of eloping is that there are NO rules.
-When you decide to not let tradition dictate how your wedding goes, you’ve got a completely blank canvas to design and plan a experience that is the best thing for you & your partner.
+When you decide to not let tradition dictate how your wedding goes, you’ve got a completely blank canvas.
+You can design and plan an experience that is the best thing for you & your partner.

 So, before I share all my elopement ceremony secrets I have one rule…

 Your ceremony is about you two, so what you want for this part of your adventure matters the MOST.

 Build for the memories YOU want to see in your mind’s eye 5-15-30 years from now.